Russian Enlightenment: Economics

-The state's efforts to "westernize" Russia's gentry greatly affected their economic cirmcumstances.
+The state's efforts to "westernize" Russia's gentry greatly affected their economic circumstances.
 The wealthiest classes gained more income in order to afford education and western habits.
 The gentry consisted of a fairly impoverished majority and small extremely wealthy minority.
 The lower gentry farmed and lived slightly better than the few serfs they had.
 In 1777, 59 percent of the gentry owned less than twenty serfs.
 The lives of serfs and peasants remained relatively the same during Catherine's reign.
 In 1762 the peasantry was divided into three groups: private serfs, Church peasants, and state peasants.
 Consisting of 56 percent of the peasantry, private serfs were bound to their villages because of tax purposes and military conscription.
 Their masters had a legal responsibility to feed them in time of famine, care for them in old age, and pay their poll-tax.

 The upper classes of Russia put more money into manufacturing, which grew during Catherine's reign.
 The number of enterprises increased from 600 to 700 in 1762 to over 2,000 when her reign ended.
 Russian agriculture grew during Catherine's reign due to the economic pressure put upon the gentry that needed more wealth in order to indulge in Western European tastes.
 The gentry used potentially arable land in old areas as well as new land on the peripheries of the empire.
 This expansion occurred during the 1780s and 90s.

 Throughout Catherine's reign she tried to find a balance between liberal political economic ideas in the tradition of Adam Smith, and the strong regulation started by Peter I. She preferred hired labor in industry, lowered internal tariffs and custom duties, and did not support monopolies.
 Catherine forbade the purchase of serfs for industry.

 Mining was a source of Russian wealth.
 Catherine invited German mineralogy expert Franz Ludwig von Cancrin to Russia and put him in charge of a major salt mine at Staraya.
 Cancrin's son Georg von Cancrin joined him later in Russia, where he rose to the post of Minister of Finance.

 In the 1762, the Church owned two-thirds of ploughed land.
 After Catherine's reform, secularized Church land brought the state "an annual income of 1,370,000 rubles, of which less than 463,000 was returned to the Church each year between 1764 and 1768."